trackit/aws-api-gateway-cognito/README.md

 To create a user you have to launch the following command (replace the $ variables, and note that you will need to change the password):

-`aws cognito-idp admin-create-user --user-pool-id $userPoolId --username $userName --temporary-password $userPassword`
+`$> aws cognito-idp admin-create-user --user-pool-id $userPoolId --username $userName --temporary-password $userPassword`

 You now have to modify the `example-auth.json` into replacing the different variables and do the following command to initiate your user:

-`aws cognito-idp admin-initiate-auth --cli-input-json file://example-auth.json`
+`$> aws cognito-idp admin-initiate-auth --cli-input-json file://example-auth.json`

 copy the value of `Session` in the output and do the following command to change the password (replace the $ variables):